Piracy: Privateers

 The famous Barbary corsairs of the Mediterranean, authorized by the Ottoman Empire, were privateers, as were the Maltese corsairs, who were authorized by the Knights of St. John, and the Dunkirkers in the service of the Spanish Empire.
 In the years 1626–1634 alone, the Dunkirk privateers captured 1,499 ships, and sank another 336.
-From 1609 to 1616, England lost 466 merchant ships to Barbary pirates, and 160 British ships were captured by Algerians between 1677 and 1680.
+From 1609 to 1616, England lost 466 merchant ships to Barbary pirates, and Algerians captured 160 British ships between 1677 and 1680.
 One famous privateer was Sir Francis Drake.
 His patron was Queen Elizabeth I, and their relationship ultimately proved to be quite profitable for England.

 Privateers constituted a large proportion of the total military force at sea during the 17th and 18th centuries.
 During the Nine Years War, the French adopted a policy of strongly encouraging privateers (French corsairs), including the famous Jean Bart, to attack English and Dutch shipping.
 England lost roughly 4,000 merchant ships during the war.
 In the following War of Spanish Succession, privateer attacks continued, Britain losing 3,250 merchant ships.
-During the War of Austrian Succession, Britain lost 3,238 merchant ships and France lost 3,434 merchant ships to the British.
+During the War of Austrian Succession, Britain lost 3,238 merchant ships, and France lost 3,434 merchant ships to the British.

 During King George's War, approximately 36,000 Americans served aboard privateers at one time or another.
 During the American Revolution, about 55,000 American seamen served aboard the privateers.
 The American privateers had almost 1,700 ships, and they captured 2,283 enemy ships.
 Between the end of the Revolutionary War and 1812, less than 30 years, Britain, France, Naples, the Barbary states, Spain, and the Netherlands seized approximately 2,500 American ships.
-Payments in ransom and tribute to the Barbary states amounted to 20% of United States government annual revenues in 1800.
+Payments in ransom and tribute to the Barbary states amounted to 20% of the United States government's annual revenues in 1800.
 Throughout the American Civil War, Confederate privateers successfully harassed Union merchant ships.

 Privateering lost international sanction under the Declaration of Paris in 1856.

 Commerce raiders

 A wartime activity similar to piracy involves disguised warships called commerce raiders or merchant raiders, which attack enemy shipping commerce, approaching by stealth and then opening fire.
 Commerce raiders operated successfully during the American Revolution.
 During the American Civil War, the Confederacy sent out several commerce raiders, the most famous of which was the CSS Alabama.
 During World War I and World War II, Germany also made use of these tactics, both in the Atlantic and Indian Oceans.
-Since commissioned naval vessels were openly used, these commerce raiders should not be considered even privateers, much less pirates—although the opposing combatants were vocal in denouncing them as such.
+Since commissioned naval vessels were openly used, these commerce raiders should not be considered even privateers, much less pirates, although the opposing combatants were vocal in denouncing them as such.